easterntombstone/forsakenknife/README.md

 # forsakenknife

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to generate an ssh key and add an entry to the ssh config file

 ## Usage

-FIXME
+(sshkeygen usespassphrase host hostname user keycomment)

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Emory Merryman <emory.merryman@gmail.com

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.